Skip to content

 A nice and easy one!
 Regularly vacuuming your rug can help clean out and remove any loose fibres that cause shedding.
 If your wool rug is relatively new, it’s important to vacuum it at least once or twice a week, as this is when it’ll be most prone to shedding.
 Avoid heavy-duty vacuums as these can rip and damage the rug.

-There you have it, there are the main ways on how to make a wool rug stop shedding!
-If you’re in the process of purchasing a brand new wool rug, why not explore our range of 100% wool rugs?
-You will have less to worry when it comes to maintenance and upkeep of your wool rug and we can personally guarantee their premium quality.
+You will have less to worry when it comes to maintenance and upkeep of your wool rug, and we can personally guarantee its premium quality.
 For more on rug care, take a look at our handy guide on how to care for your rugs.